 Other Names: Alkeran®

 About This Drug

 Melphalan is used to treat cancer.
-This drug is given orally or intravenously (IV).
+This drug can be given by mouth or in the vein (IV).

 - Loss of appetite

-- Hair loss is rare.
-You may notice hair thinning several days after receiving this drug.
-Usually hair loss is temporary; your hair should grow back when treatment is completed.
+- Hair loss: Hair loss is rare.
+You may notice your hair thinning several days after getting this drug.
+Often hair loss is temporary; your hair should grow back when treatment is done.

 - Changes in liver enzymes.
 Liver enzymes will be checked as needed.